 Do these five things after your hike:

-- Let the person you told about your hike know that you’ve arrived back safely.
+- Let the person you told before you left know that you’ve arrived back safely.

-- Record the hike in your hiking logbook.
-This is a great way to remember your hikes, track your progress, especially when you’re starting hiking and is fun to look back on.
-You’ll be amazed at how quickly you progress.
+- Record your hike in your hiking logbook.
+This is a great way to remember the trails you’ve done, and track your progress.
+In the beginning, it’s especially rewarding to see how quickly you progress.
 That’s why I highly recommend keeping a hiking logbook.
 I’ve created three that you can find on Amazon – see below.

 - Follow our suggestions to reduce muscle soreness after your hike.
 It even includes a few suggested 5-minute stretching and yoga videos on YouTube.

 - Start planning your next hike and put it in your calendar.
-Despite working long hours, I hike every week.
+Despite working long hours, I get out every week.
 I make time for it and protect that time since it’s in my calendar.
 It’s highly addictive – in the best way possible.

 This comprehensive Hiking for Beginners Guide is an overview of what you need to know to start hitting the trails.
 But there’s so much more to learn.

 Want to find out more?
-Check out my Hiking for Beginners: Everything You Need to Start Hiking Online Course, which is much more comprehensive.
+Check out my Hiking for Beginners: Hit the Trails with Confidence, which is much more comprehensive.

 I’ll go into more detail and provide specific examples of how to find the right hike for you and handy checklists.
 You’ll also get my Hiking Gear Course, absolutely free as a bonus in which you’ll learn specific features to look for in backpacks and my #1 tip when it comes to buying hiking boots.

 I love hiking and encouraging more people to hit the trails.
 But I also know it’s confusing and sometimes you don’t know where to start.
 That’s why I created this hiking for beginners guide.
-If you found it useful, please share it so that more people will start hiking.
+If you found it useful, please share it so that we can more people out on the trails.

 Hiking for Beginners Online Course: